Zhou1125/bioinformatics101/README.md

 ```

-My toy has just two chromosmes. the first one has N from 4 to 8 and the second one from 5 to 9 ( **0-based-cordinate**)
+My toy has just two chromosmes.
+The first one has N from 4 to 8 and the second one from 5 to 9 ( **1-based coordinate**)

-My task is to know the position of those gaps in each sequence.
-It is important for me to know the gaps' positions precisely in my Hi-C based assembly that I have received from Dovetails genomics.
+My initial task for my whole genome project is to know the position of those gaps in each sequence.
+It is important for me to know the gaps' positions precisely in my Hi-C based assembly that I have received from [Dovetails genomics](https://dovetailgenomics.com/) company.

 Knowing those gaps will help me to design appropriate markers, test them using PCR method and fill the gaps accordingly.
 So how can I get the exact position of my gaps?